-- Buxom Is Better: Bertie doesn't like Florence Craye but he admits that she is sexy, saying that she has "as many curves as a scenic railway."
+- Buxom Beauty Standard: Bertie doesn't like Florence Craye but he admits that she is sexy due to her voluptuous figure, saying that she has "as many curves as a scenic railway."

 - Comic-Book Time: Roderick Spode's intention to renounce his peerage title to stand for the House of Commons sets the story no earlier than 1963, when this first became possible in UK law.
 However, Bertie's memories of Spode's Nazi past seem to be much fresher than if it had been thirty-plus years before, and it would seem unlikely that Bertie is now in his fifties.

 - Continuity Nod: The return of Bingley/Brinkley, who burned down a cottage and tried to kill Bertie in Thank You, Jeeves.

 - Crazy-Prepared: Bertie and Dahlia are astonished to find that Jeeves just happened to have a Mickey Finn on his person, after Jeeves uses it to drug Bingley and steal the book back.

 - Department of Redundancy DepartmentHis words made me breathe more freely.